Polymer/polymer/PRIMER.md

 <a name="native-binding"></a>
 ## Binding to native element attributes

 There are a handful of extremely common native element attributes which can also be modified as properties.
-Due to cross-browser limitations with the ability to place binding braces `{{...}}` in some of these attribute values, it is recommended to always use attribute binding (using `$=`) when binding dynamic values to these specific attributes, rather than binding to their property names.
+Due to cross-browser limitations with the ability to place binding braces `{{...}}` in some of these attribute values, as well as the fact that some of these attributes map to differently named JS properties, it is recommended to always use attribute binding (using `$=`) when binding dynamic values to these specific attributes, rather than binding to their property names.

 Normal attribute assignment to static values: